skinnybrit51/date-selector/README.md

 ````

 #### How it works
-The datepicker listens for click events off the data-toggle attribute.
+The datepicker listens for click events off the <code>data-toggle</code> attribute.

 #### Demo